sungnga/practice/nodejs-2/03-task-manager/README.md

   ```

 ### [08.
 Creating our first schema and model]()
 - In MongoDB, we have collections which made up of documents.
 A schema created using Mongoose defines the blueprint or structure for a document, such as data types and validations.
 This is called schema definitions.
-A document is the data in key/value pairs
+A document is the data in key/value pairs.
+Only the properties setup in the schema will be passed to the database
 - The valid SchemaTypes in Mongoose are:
   - String
   - Number